KwikSpiff/KwikSpiff/README.md

 - 👋 Hi, I’m @KwikSpiff
 - 👀 I’m interested in Gaming, Programming, and Working Out
-- 🌱 I’m currently learning Software Development, Data Structures, Game Design and Operating Systems
+- 🌱 I’m currently in a System Administrator Internship
 - 💞️ I’m looking to collaborate on many coding languages like JAVA, HTML, CSS, C++, Python
 - 📫 How to reach me?
 Just message me :)
 <!---